 - 1 lawyer with 18 years of experience (in a completely different practice area) who just started practicing law in your area this year.

-Don’t be taken in by law firms advertising “combined years of experience.”
-Many times, it is just a way of making a law firm sound more experienced that it really is.
+So, don’t be taken in by law firms advertising “combined years of experience.”
+More often than not it’s just a way of making a law firm sound more experienced that it really is.